- SBA loans typically have lower rates and longer terms than you could qualify for with a conventional loan.

 - Industry experience within your field

-A lot of this documentation and information will be required of you when applying for an SBA loan, regardless of whether it's online or not.
-Lender Match is a robust online tool and a great option for small business owners looking to quickly connect with funding options and evaluate their choices.
+A lot of this documentation and information will be required when you apply for an SBA loan, whether or not it’s online.
+Lender Match is a great tool for small business owners looking to quickly connect with funding options and evaluate their choices.

 Typical documentation needed for an SBA loan

 The SBA requires extensive financial documentation before you can get approved for a loan.
 This is because SBA loans are usually the main option for small businesses that can’t otherwise qualify for loans from traditional banks.

 The SBA guarantees a portion of the loan with the bank you’re working with.
 That means it wants a comprehensive picture of your business’s finances, how your company has performed in the past and where your business is headed in the future.

 It also means the SBA requires personal financial information from you and the major stakeholders in your company.
 This is because many of these loans require the borrower to sign a personal guarantee for the loan.